Lina0125/QuantifyAtFragmentLevelWithClassifiers/README.md

 classifier_quant.smk is written in snakemake and it contains 3 modules:

-**①OpenSWATH** for chromatographic extraction
+**① OpenSWATH** for chromatographic extraction

-**②pyProphet** for statistical analysis data on protein and peptides level
+**② pyProphet** for statistical analysis data on protein and peptides level

-**③classifier_filter_fragments** python package first scores every fragment ion for precursors using generated classifiers, then the discriminate score is used to calculate q values for FDR control using gscore python package, after control FDR on fragment ion level, the optimized fragment ion population is used to quantify peptides intensity by mean, median, topN and sum.
+**③ classifier_filter_fragments** python package first scores every fragment ion for precursors using generated classifiers, then the discriminate score is used to calculate q values for FDR control using gscore python package, after control FDR on fragment ion level, the optimized fragment ion population is used to quantify peptides intensity by mean, median, topN and sum.
 Every run is processed separately then are formed into a quantitative matrix.

 <img src="https://github.com/Lina0125/QuantifyAtFragmentLevelWithClassifiers/blob/main/data/imgs/application.png" alt="application" style="zoom:10%; margin:auto; float:center; width:50%; text-align:center; left:30%;" />